Emmanuel Rivera Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 21st-ranked team ERA among all league pitching staffs (4.51).
+- The Phillies' 4.48 team ERA ranks 20th across all league pitching staffs.

-- The Phillies rank 11th in baseball in home runs given up (71 total, 1.1 per game).
+- Phillies pitchers combine to surrender 72 home runs (1.1 per game), the 10th-fewest in the league.

-- Suarez gets the start for the Phillies, his seventh of the season.
-He is 1-2 with a 4.70 ERA and 28 strikeouts in 30 2/3 innings pitched.
+- The Phillies are sending Nola (5-5) to the mound for his 15th start of the season.
+He is 5-5 with a 4.60 ERA and 84 strikeouts through 88 2/3 innings pitched.

-- In his last appearance on Friday, the lefty went six innings against the Los Angeles Dodgers, giving up one earned run while surrendering four hits.
+- The right-hander's most recent appearance was on Saturday against the Los Angeles Dodgers, when he tossed 6 1/3 innings, surrendering six earned runs while allowing seven hits.

-- In six games this season, the 27-year-old has a 4.70 ERA and 8.2 strikeouts per nine innings, while allowing a batting average of .283 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.